How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Introduction

 While the before mentioned bootstrap procedures have their merits and overrejection is ameliorated in many of the cases considered in the simulation studies cited, it is unclear whether these observations generalize beyond the situations studied in these simulation experiments.
 In particular, it is unclear if -- and under which conditions -- these bootstrap procedures (and which of the many variants thereof) are immune to overrejection in finite samples.\footnote{ We are not interested in asymptotic justifications here.}$^{\text{,}}$ \footnote{ In the quite special case where the number of restrictions tested equals the number of regression parameters,\ \cite{DavidsFlach2008} have a result which implies that certain wild bootstrap-based tests have size equal to the nominal significance level (and hence do not overreject) in finite samples.
 We note that this result in \cite{DavidsFlach2008} is not entirely correct as stated, but needs some amendments and corrections; see also Footnote \ref {FN_counterex}.} In the present paper we set out to study this question theoretically and numerically.
-On the theoretical side we show the following finite-sample result: For any test statistic $T$ from a large class of test statistics (including HC0-HC4, HC0R-HC4R, the classical $F$-statistic and a variant thereof that uses restricted residuals) and for any bootstrap method from a large class of wild bootstrap methods (including virtually all wild bootstrap methods considered in the literature) there is a computable number $\vartheta $ (depending only on observables like the design matrix, the restriction to be tested, etc)\ such that the size of the corresponding bootstrap-based test is $1$ for nominal significance levels $\alpha $ satisfying $\alpha >\vartheta $.\footnote{ The size is the maximal (i.e., worst-case) null rejection probability, where one maximizes over all possible forms of heteroskedasticity, reflecting agnosticism about the form of the heteroskedasticity; see (\ref{size}) for a formal definition.
+On the theoretical side we show the following finite-sample result: For any test statistic $T$ from a large class of test statistics (including HC0-HC4, HC0R-HC4R, the classical $F$-statistic and a variant thereof that uses restricted residuals) and for any bootstrap method from a large class of wild bootstrap methods (including virtually all wild bootstrap methods considered in the literature) there is a computable number $\vartheta $ (depending only on observables like the design matrix, the restriction to be tested, etc),\ such that the size of the corresponding bootstrap-based test is $1$ for nominal significance levels $\alpha $ satisfying $\alpha >\vartheta $.\footnote{ The size is the maximal (i.e., worst-case) null rejection probability, where one maximizes over all possible forms of heteroskedasticity, reflecting agnosticism about the form of the heteroskedasticity; see (\ref{size}) for a formal definition.
 It is also assumed that the normalized regression error vector $(\mathbf{u}_{1}/\limfunc{Var}^{1/2}(\mathbf{u}_{1}),\ldots ,\mathbf{u }_{n}/\limfunc{Var}^{1/2}(\mathbf{u}_{n}))^{\prime }$ follows a given (fixed) distribution (e.g., a normal distribution).
 Note that the theoretical result mentioned in the main text does \textbf{not} depend on the choice of this distribution (as long as it is absolutley continuous), see Section \ref{gen}.} That is, for $\alpha >\vartheta $ the bootstrap-based test fails miserably in that it has null rejection probabilities arbitrarily close to $1$ for some forms of heteroskedasticity. \footnote{ By construction $\vartheta \leq 1$ always holds.
-If $\vartheta <1$ (which will often be the case) we can then conclude that the bootstrap-based test has size $1$ at least for some values of $\alpha $.}
+If $\vartheta <1$ (which will often be the case) we can then conclude that the bootstrap-based test has size $1$ at least for some values of $\alpha $.} We note that our results also provide information concerning the infimal coverage probabilities of confidence sets obtained by \textquotedblleft inverting\textquotedblright\ the bootstrap-based tests under consideration.
+We discuss this in more detail in Remark \ref{conf_set}.